connectivecpp/chops-net-ip/README.md

 # Supported Compilers and Platforms

-Chops has been compiled on g++ 7.2, clang xx, VS xx and tested on Linux (4.13), Windows 10, and xx.
+Chops has been compiled and tests run on:

+- g++ 7.2, Linux (Ubuntu 17.10, Linux kernel 4.13)
+- (TBD, will include at least clang on linux and vc++ on Windows)

 # Installation